-It’s tempting to want to wave your hand in front of your customers’ faces and say “This is great news.
+It’s tempting to want to wave your hand in front of your customers’ faces and say, “This is great news.
 Trust me.”
 However, this approach never works.
 Your customers aren’t stupid.
 They know the difference between good and bad news, and they’ll resent you for insulting their intelligence.

 Forget that detail, and instead of just helping them adjust to your original bad news, you’ll also have to repair their damaged opinion of your brand.
-Fortunately, with a bit of effort, you can find a way to share bad news in a way that helps your customers understand why the changes are happening, while also reminding them of why they chose to do business with your company in the first place.
+Fortunately, with a bit of effort, you can find a way to share bad news in a way that helps your customers understand why the changes are happening while also reminding them of why they chose to do business with your company in the first place.

-The Right Way to Deliver Bad News.
+The Right Way to Deliver Bad News

 Price increases tend to be unpopular, and you always run the risk of customers deciding that they don’t find enough value in your services to justify the higher cost.
-Our goal was to break the news in such a way that we could soften the blow by clearly outlining why prices were going up, making to sure to highlight the additional services our clients could look forward to receiving with the higher prices.
+Our goal was to deliver the bad news in such a way that we could soften the blow by clearly outlining why prices were going up, making sure to highlight the additional services our clients could look forward to receiving with the higher prices.

 Every problem has a solution.
-It’s your job to figure out a solution for your customers, instead of leaving them to their own devices.
+It’s your job to figure out a solution for your customers instead of leaving them to their own devices.